 There is no specific legislation regulating labour relations for the cultural field.
 There is also no systematic monitoring of trends regarding cultural employment.
-The Central Bureau of Statistics of the Republic of Croatia produces annual reports based on a very narrow definition of culture (see chapter 3.5.1) and contributes to the Eurostats’ cultural statistics according to their rules and categories.
+The Central Bureau of Statistics of the Republic of Croatia produces annual reports based on a very narrow definition of culture (see chapter 4.2.3) and contributes to the Eurostat cultural statistics according to their rules and regulations.

-There is a need to clarify the position and rights of those who are employed in institutions vis-à-vis self-employed or freelance artists and cultural workers.
-It can be expected that this issue will be put on the agenda in the future.
-The Union of Actors was established 18 years ago, but still it does not function properly.
-An initiative for the establishment of the Union of Freelance Artists was outlined in 2008, but it is still not active.
-Another initiative relating to creative workers is the establishment of the Association of the Independent Professionals in October 2014 that is based around authors involved in co-working practices, freelancing and similar.
+There is a need to clarify the different position and rights of those who are employed in institutions vis-à-vis self-employed or freelance artists and cultural workers.
+It can be expected that this issue will be put on the agenda in the future by the old and new sector-specific professional associations.
+The relatively new Union of Screenwriters (SPID) was established in 2015 and immediately opened the topic of authors’ rights as labour rights.
+Another initiative relating to creative workers is the establishment of the Association of Independent Professionals in October 2014 that is based around authors involved in co-working practices, freelancing and similar.
 In addition, new stakeholders have emerged during 2019-2020 that explicitly target issues of unionisation, social and economic rights of artists and other cultural workers while putting pressure on legislators in this field (e.g. Platform ZA KRUH (For bread), Kulturnjaci initiative, Dosta je rezova!).